-The oscillator source (and Operating mode) that is used at a device Power-on Reset event is selected using non-volatile configuration bits.
-The oscillator configuration bits are located in the Fosc Configuration register.
-(Refer to Section 24.
-"Device Configuration" for further details.)
+The oscillator source (and Operating mode) that is used at a device Power-on Reset event is selected using nonvolatile Configuration bits.
+The oscillator Configuration bits are located in the Fosc Configuration register.

-The FOS<1:0> configuration bits (FOSC<9:8>) select the oscillator source that is used at a Power-on Reset.
+The FOS bits in the Fosc nonvolatile Configuration register select the oscillator source that is used at a Power-on Reset.
 The Primary oscillator is the default (unprogrammed) selection.
 The Secondary oscillator, or one of the internal oscillators, may be chosen by programming these bit locations.